Titans season 2: Filming

-Filming for the second season began on April 2, 2019, and concluded on September 20, 2019.
+Filming for the second season began on April 2, 2019, and concluded on September 20.
 Production was temporarily put on hold in July due to accidental death of special effects coordinator Warren Appleby; the season 2 premiere is dedicated in his memory.

 Release

 Broadcast

-The second season premiered in the United States through DC Universe on September 6, 2019, and concluded on November 29, 2019.
+The second season premiered in the United States through DC Universe on September 6 and concluded on November 29, 2019.
 Outside the United States, the second season became available for streaming via Netflix on January 10, 2020.

 Home media

-On March 3, 2020, the second season was released digitally and to DVD and Blu-Ray.
+The second season was released digitally and to DVD and Blu-Ray on March 3, 2020.

 Reception

 On Rotten Tomatoes, the second season holds an 81% approval rating based on 21 reviews, with an average rating of 7 out of 10.
-The critical consensus reads, "Though Titans's sophomore season suffers from a slight slump at the start, it quickly resets itself, building on the momentum from its first season while laying fascinating framework for where the show could go."
+The critical consensus reads: "Though Titans's sophomore season suffers from a slight slump at the start, it quickly resets itself, building on the momentum from its first season while laying fascinating framework for where the show could go".

 The premiere episode "Trigon" was criticized for having story elements originally intended for the season 1 finale.
 Kevin Yeoman of Screen Rant wrote that the premiere "feels like two distinct episodes roughly stitched together, rather than a proper start to a new season" and "the show's simply carrying too much baggage at the start and is reaching for a conclusion too long after the ostensible end of season 1 to deliver much in the way of a fulfilling resolution or a promising new beginning".
 Giving the episode a 5.8/10, Jesse Schedeen of IGN called it "an extremely messy episode, with one half tasked with wrapping up Season 1's Trigon storyline and the other laying the groundwork for a new status quo and new villain" and "delivers a very anticlimactic finish to Season 1's story", although he found promise for future episodes.
 Den of Geek reviewer Aaron Sagers said the premiere "would have served as an excellent season 1 finale", but concluded that "it feels quite a bit like a much-needed course correction for this series" and gave it a 3.5/5.

 Following the premiere, early episodes of the season earned a positive reception.
 In a review for the second episode "Rose", Forbes contributor Linda Maleh called it "the real season premiere" and wrote, "season 2 has taken the best things about season 1, and elevated them".
-Praising the sixth episode "Conner" and Joshua Orpin's performance in the title role, Sagers said, "it is a strong introduction of the anticipated character, and Titans makes up for the fact we've waited so long in the season for it".
+Praising the sixth episode "Conner" and Joshua Orpin's performance in the titular role, Sagers said that "it is a strong introduction of the anticipated character, and Titans makes up for the fact we've waited so long in the season for it".
 Schedeen gave the eighth episode "Jericho" a 9.3/10, which he described as "easily the strongest installment of Titans: Season 2, and a clear contender for the series' best episode overall".